samvloeberghs/kwerri-oss-bu/projects/scully-plugin-disable-angular/README.md

 # scully-plugin-disable-angular

 This `postRenderer` plugin for [Scully](http://scully.io/) removes the static assets that bootstrap the Angular application.
+Optionally you can also remove the dynamic transfer state from the HTML.

 If you are only using Angular to build a static / informational website with little extra functionality it could be overkill to still use Angular on the frontend.